gnosisguild/gnosis-guild-app/packages/gnosis-guild-app/README.md

 # Gnosis Guild Safe App

 An application with two user profiles a guild contributor and a guild owner.
 A guild is a method for a content creating organization to receive recurring revenue.
 The guild owner side of the application is a safe app that allows members of a Gnosis safe to create a guild.
-This guild will allow contributors to learn a little about the guild and contribute via the Gnosis CPK on a 30 day interval.
+This guild will allow contributors to learn a little about the guild and contribute via the Gnosis CPK on a monthly basis.
 The contributor form is not a safe app, but a standard React app.

 ## Installation